Irish woman tipped for EU parliament top job

 The Forza Italia bloc is polling to win the most votes on Sunday, but not an outright majority, creating the risk that Italian eurosceptics might block Tajani in coalition talks.

 "If Tajani is the next [Italian] prime minister, Europe can be satisfied.
-By what he's done in Brussels, he's pro-European - he would not support radical ideas, such as Italy is leaving the euro, or closing its borders [to migrants]," the S&D's Leinen said.
+By what he's done in Brussels, he's pro-European - he wouldn't support radical ideas, such as Italy leaving the euro, or closing its borders [to migrants]," the S&D's Leinen said.

-One of the EP contacts claimed that despite Tajani's public statement on Thursday, he did not really want to leave Brussels.
+One of the EP contacts said that, despite Tajani's public statement on Thursday, he did not really want to leave Brussels.

-"Tajani would go reluctantly, he doesn't fancy it", the contact said.
+"Tajani would go reluctantly.
+He doesn't fancy it", the contact said.

-The contact added that when Forza Italia party chief, Silvio Berlusconi, visited the EU capital in January, EU Council chief Donald Tusk and commission head Jean-Claude Juncker asked him to leave Tajani in place.
+The contact added that when the Forza Italia party chief, Silvio Berlusconi, visited the EU capital in January, EU Council chief Donald Tusk and commission head Jean-Claude Juncker asked him to leave Tajani in place.

 "Maybe Berlusconi is just using him [Tajani] to show that he's EU-compatible," the contact said, putting another question mark over Tajani's future.